Eric-Souza/angular-products-crud/README.md

 * "npm install" on parent folder to install all packages and dependencies used.

-* "npm run server" on "server" folder to start the json-server database (back end).
+* "npm run server" on "server" folder to start the json-server database (back end) on port 3001.

 * "npm start" on parent folder to start the app on port 4200.